graphql/graphql-wg/GraphQL-TSC.md

 ### IP Policy

-The GraphQL IP policy is contained in the [charter](https://github.com/graphql/foundation/blob/master/GraphQL%20Specification%20Membership%20Agreement%20February%202019.pdf), and it applies to all GraphQL projects unless an exception is explicitly approved by the TSC.
+The GraphQL IP policy is contained in the [charter][charter], and it applies to all GraphQL projects unless an exception is explicitly approved by the TSC.

 #### Copyright notices